ponder-sh/ponder/.changeset/tough-pugs-trade.md

 "@ponder/core": minor
 ---

 (BREAKING) Updated the GraphQL API to use cursor pagination instead of offset pagination.
 Note that this change also affects the `findMany` database method.
+See the [GraphQL pagination docs](https://ponder.sh/docs/guides/query-the-graphql-api#pagination) for more details.

 ```graphql
 # Before